Brok9n/phoenixminer/Linux-Ubuntu.md

 6. With default setting the AMD Radeon RX570‘s do about 22 Mh/s, give it a week to make sure things are stable and we’ll tweak them up to hopefully around 30 Mh/s.
 I’ll give you another post once we make those changes.

 In the mean time, to get rid of that annoying error message, I just removed the -tt for now which is Target Temperature so PhoenixMiner stops trying to make calls to adjust fan speeds automatically.
-However you really want to increase the fan speeds manually to keep the GPUs cooler.